Configuring external DNS

 - Deploy your FastStore project.

-- Redirect the root domain to the
+- Purchase the domain you want to use.

 Instructions